Cosmic Near-infrared Background Tomography with SPHEREx Using Galaxy Cross-correlations: Formalism

 The EBL is the aggregate intensity from all sources across cosmic time, defined as

-$d(\nu I_\nu)/dz$ is the redshift-dependent EBL intensity in the same unit of as $\nu I_\nu$.
-In the optical to near-infrared wavelengths, the emitting sources contributing to the measured intensity include galaxies, quasars, stars, from all luminosity ranges and from all redshifts \citep[e.g.,][]{2016RSOS....350555C,2019ConPh..60...23M}.
+$d(\nu I_\nu)/dz$ is the redshift-dependent EBL intensity in the same units as $\nu I_\nu$.
+In the optical to near-infrared wavelengths, the emitting sources contributing to the measured intensity include galaxies, quasars, and stars, from all luminosity ranges and from all redshifts \citep[e.g.,][]{2016RSOS....350555C,2019ConPh..60...23M}.

 We model the integrated galaxy light (IGL) as the main emitting source of the EBL, which can be considered as a lower bound to $\nu I_\nu(z,\nu)$.
 We model the continuum and spectral line emission of the IGL spectrum separately,